ehc-io/ddos-183/docs/class1/module2/lab2.2.rst

    |image2|

-Task – Configure Protected Object-Based Sweep Protection
+Configure Bad Actor Detection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this task you will open a web browser and navigate to the |f5| Downloads
-site.
+Got with the attack and wait for address ip to be blocked

 ..
 NOTE:: An account is required to download software.
 You can create one at
    https://login.f5.com/resource/registerEmail.jsp